 2. Dulce De Leche Popsicles

-Just the name of these popsicles from Minimalist Baker are enough to get you drooling.
+Just the name of these popsicles from Minimalist Baker is enough to get you drooling.
 The caramel flavor comes from dates blended with full-fat coconut milk or coconut cream.
 Throw in some sea salt, vanilla, maple syrup, and an optional tablespoon of bourbon, and you’ve got yourself a dessert worthy of making time and time again!

 3. Tropical Turmeric Popsicles

 Using chopped pineapple, kiwi, and coconut oil, this recipe from Abra’s Kitchen is a tropical treat waiting to be made and devoured.
 The addition of turmeric makes these treats anti-inflammatory for an added health bonus.
-This recipe also has the odd ingredient of black pepper which works with the tumeric to increase its healing properties.
-Did you know that piperine, the active compound in black pepper, can increase curcumin absorption by as much as 2000 percent?
+This recipe also has the odd ingredient of black pepper which works with the turmeric to increase its healing properties.
+Did you know that piperine, the active compound in black pepper, can increase curcumin absorption by as much as 2,000 percent?